semihcihan/storeconfig/app-store-version-fields-research.md

 1. Update `AppStoreModelSchema` with unified localizations and versionString at root
 2. Create `AppStoreVersionService` for version-specific operations
-3. Create `AppInfoService` for app-level metadata operations
-4. Add unified localization handling that routes to appropriate APIs
+3. Add unified localization handling that routes to appropriate APIs

 ### Phase 2: Error Handling